 Why Work Zone Safety Matters

-Beyond the human toll, work zone accidents can also cause significant economic damage.
-Delays and closures resulting from work zone accidents can cost businesses and taxpayers millions of dollars in lost productivity and increased transportation costs.
+Beyond the human toll, work zone crashs can also cause significant economic damage.
+Delays and closures resulting from work zone crashs can cost businesses and taxpayers millions of dollars in lost productivity and increased transportation costs.
 By prioritizing work zone safety, we can reduce these costs and keep our roads moving efficiently.

 Factors Contributing to Work Zone Accidents

-There are many factors that can contribute to work zone accidents.
+There are many factors that can contribute to work zone crashs.
 Some of the most common include:

 - Speeding: Drivers who exceed the posted speed limit in work zones are more likely to lose control of their vehicles and collide with workers or other obstacles.